NickBolles/nestjs-accountsjs/readme.md

 `npm i @nb/nestjs-accountsjs`

 > note: currently I only have this on my personal NPM registry.
-If make an issue to remind me to make it public if you can't install it with `npm i @nb/nestjs-accountsjs --registry npm.nickbolles.com`
+Make an issue to remind me to make it public if you can't install it with `npm i @nb/nestjs-accountsjs --registry npm.nickbolles.com`

 ### [Basic Config](./examples/basic-value-opts)
 app.module.ts